Two people setting up camp on a sunlit mountain, with a green tent and camping gear on grassy terrain.

 Sleeping bag

 Choose a sleeping bag that suits the seasons and conditions.
-A three-season sleeping bag is a sage option for wild camping in the UK.
+A three-season sleeping bag is a safe option for wild camping in the UK.

 Camping mat